Roku announces a new build of their app via the Universal Windows Platform (UWP).

 It’s not just Roku

-The whole UWP seems to be ignored by developers to be honest.
-Is it too much work?
-Is it not worth the budget?
-Is it a bad investment?
-Who knows.
-Microsoft has to make a lot of changes if it wants to have developers put in the requirements to play along with the UWP push across Windows 10, let alone have a functioning Windows Store for mobile apps.
+Microsoft needs a lot of help if it wants to have developers put in the time, effort, and meet all the requirements to play along with the UWP push across Windows 10- let alone have a functioning Windows Store for mobile apps.

 If all these developers jumped on board and dedicated a team to work on a Universal Windows Platform, it’d be an amazing thing to have.